Harshavardhan8008/Harshavardhan8008/README.md

-- 👋 Hi, I’m @Harshavardhan8008
+- 👋 Hi, I’m @Harshavardhan
-- 👀 I’m interested in python,machine learning and web development
+- 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning ...javascript,Django
-- 💞️ I’m looking to collaborate on ...projects which are based python
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...maharsha8008@gmail.com

 <!---